Unfortunately, the worst cat food brands are also the most popular brands – Purina, Friskies, Royal Canin, Blue Buffalo, Hill’s, etc.

-The worst cat food brands are filled with plant-based proteins, low-quality meat ingredients, and chemical preservatives.
+The cat food brands I avoid are made with low-quality meat ingredients, very high amounts of carbs, synthetic nutrients, and carcinogenic preservatives.

 These are the worst cat food brands: